dwulff/academic/content/project/lexicon/index.md

 +++
 # Project title.
-title = "Experience"
+title = "Lexicon"

 # Date this page was created.
 date = 2018-01-01

 # Project summary to display on homepage.
-summary = "Research on the role of learning in decision making and risk preference"
+summary = "Research on semantic representations and their changes across the lifespan."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`